aligredo/Cloudinary-Image-Upload-with-Node.js-Angular4/README.md

 ## Basic sample

-The basic sample uploads local image to Cloudinary using multer-storage-cloudinary, the sample uploads the image directly to your cloudinary media library
+The basic sample uploads local image to Cloudinary using multer-storage-cloudinary, the sample uploads the image directly to your cloudinary media library.

 ### Setting up